AI & ML: Achieving repeatable success through partnerships

-Throughout the years, meldCX have been fortunate to head a number of successful AI projects, the most recent being our Concept SALi done in collaboration with Australia Post.
+Throughout the years, meldCX have been fortunate to head a number of successful AI projects, one example is our Concept SALi kiosk, done in collaboration with Australia Post.
 Short for Smart Automated Lodgement API, Concept SALi is a self-service kiosk that uses ML and computer vision technology to scan and detect parcels - verifying its size, weight, handwritten information, the sender’s identity, and shipping cost automatically.
 This would take the guesswork, manual entry and complexity out of shipping a parcel for customers and front of house staff in post offices.

-As a Microsoft Partner, an Intel Solutions Alliance Member, we’ve worked with them on a previous machine learning model, which served as building blocks for Concept SALi.
+As both a Microsoft Partner and Intel Solutions Alliance Member, we’ve worked with them on a previous machine learning model, which served as building blocks for Concept SALi.
 Utilising Azure and Intel technologies on the SALi project lowered barriers of entry (e.g. for data migration), resulting in a shortened time to value.

 Building on each other’s strengths